Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 - `README.md`: You are here :upside_down_face:
 - `requirements.txt`: To set up an environment with all necessary dependencies; see below for details.

-Four of the code files are directly related to our experiments (see below for details):
+Five of the code files are directly related to our experiments (see below for details):

 - `prepare_datasets.py`: First stage of the experiments (download prediction datasets).
 - `run_experiments.py`: Second stage of the experiments (run subgroup discovery).
-- `run_evaluation.py`: Third stage of the experiments (compute statistics and create plots for the paper).
+- `run_evaluation_(arxiv|short).py`: Third stage of the experiments (compute statistics and create plots for the paper).
 - `data_handling.py`: Functions for working with prediction datasets and experimental data.

 `sd.py` files contain classes and functions for optimal subgroup discovery and may also be used as standalone module.